-Most of us jump into homeschooling SCARED.
+Many of us jump into homeschooling SCARED.
 TO.
 DEATH.
-So you look to someone else who has homeschooled longer and you copy everything you can from this homeschool expert, instead of taking the time to carefully think through what’s most important to you and your family.
-Instead of creating your own homeschooling success plan.
+You believe that it’s the best thing for your family, and then the fear sets in about whether you have the skills you’ll need and all the decisions you have to make.
+So you look to someone else who has homeschooled longer, and you copy everything you can from this homeschool expert instead of taking the time to carefully think through what’s most important to you and your family, instead of creating your own homeschooling success plan.

-Without thinking through your priorities and identifying what successful homeschooling means to you, you’ll never feel satisfied that what you are doing is best for your family.
-You’ll be distracted by everything everyone else is doing and constantly be second-guessing yourself and your plans.
+Without thinking through your priorities and identifying what successful homeschooling means, you’ll never feel satisfied that what you do is best for your family.
+You’ll be distracted by everything everyone else is doing and constantly second-guess yourself and your plans.

-Until you carefully consider what is important for your homeschool, your stress will mount while your self-confidence plummets.
-You’ll continually chase every new idea thinking that the next one is the one that will magically make it all better.
+Until you carefully consider what’s essential for your homeschool, you’ll continually chase every new idea thinking that the next one is the one that will magically make it all better.

 If you don’t have a well-thought-out-and-prayed-over homeschooling success plan, you might be like the “double-minded,” “unstable man” in James 1 who is “like a wave driven and tossed by the wind.”

 I have felt that way.
 Maybe you have, too.

 Maybe you feel like that now.

 You need your own vision and plan for homeschooling success.
 Like a road map, it will keep you focused and moving in your chosen direction.

 Otherwise, you will continually be distracted by the next bright, shiny program or activity that you see.
 You will be constantly pulled off your course.